BiAPoL/AMHCT_Bio_Image_Analysis_2025/docs/intro.md

 This will activate the environment, which means giving access to the path where the installed packages are.

 You should see the name `(amhct)` now in front of the active typing line.
+If this does not work, you may need to restart your terminal or run the command `conda init` and then restart your terminal.

 ## Starting napari